Free to use, for students aiming high

 Does this replace working with a tutor or admissions advisor?

 It is designed to stand on its own as a starting point, and you should use it freely.
 What it does not do is tell you what to prioritise for a particular course, or how to turn your reading into an application.
 That is the part we work on with our students, from a single session to full support through an application.
-If that would help, start a conversation.
+If that would help, book a consultation.

 Can I share this page or come back to it?